-New and unexpected issues often arise on the path toward Closing that require creative problem-solving and further negotiation.
+Nearing the closing, new and unexpected issues often arise that require creative problem-solving and further negotiation.
 Sometimes these issues arise as a result of facts learned during the buyer’s due diligence investigation.
-Other times they arise because independent third-parties necessary to the transaction have interests adverse to, or at least different from, the interests of the seller, buyer or buyer’s
+Other times they arise because independent third parties necessary to the transaction have interests adverse to, or at least different from, the interests of the seller, buyer, or buyer’s

 3. RECOGNIZE AND OVERCOME THIRD PARTY INERTIA:

 A major source of frustration, delay, and, sometimes, failure of commercial real estate transactions results from what I refer to as “third-party inertia”.
 Recognize that the Closing deadlines important to transaction participants are often meaningless to unrelated third parties whose participation and cooperation is vital to moving the transaction forward.
 Chief among third-party dawdlers are governmental agencies, but the culprit may be any third-party vendor or other third-party not controlled by the buyer or seller.
 For them, the transaction is often “just another file” on their already cluttered desk.